Linus-Lee-1037/JSONdiff/README.md

 - **Array:** There are two modes for analyzing array differences:
   - **Fast mode (default):** Arrays are compared strictly based on indices.
 Differences in longer arrays are reported as "array:remove" or "array:add".
   - **Advanced mode:** Uses the Longest Common Subsequence (LCS) algorithm for best array index pairs comparison.
 Differences are reported based on internal element comparison.
+  - **Hirscheberg's algorithm:** Hirscheberg's algorithm can reduce memory consumption from 1,060 MB to 77 MB for the comparasion of two JSON files with the size of 25 MB.

 ## Algorithm
 In advanced mode for array comparison, the LCS algorithm is used with a user-defined or default similarity threshold (0.5).
 The pseudo code for the LCS implementation is as follows: